NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 When TensorRT overlap is enabled, available requests are partitioned into 2 micro-batches that can be run concurrently.
 It allows TensorRT-LLM to hide exposed CPU runtime.
-However, it may not give performance benefits when the size of the model is not big enough to overlap the host overhead.
+However, it may not give performance benefits when the size of the model is not big enough to overlap the host overhead, or when the number of requests is too small.

 If the goal is to increase throughput, it is recommended to try setting that argument to `True`.
 However, it must be noted that it may actually hurt